psmsmets/xcorr/README.rst

 Citation
 ========

-If you publish results for which you used empymod, please give credit by citing `Smets (2020)  <#>`_:
+If you publish results for which you used xcorr, please give credit by citing `Smets (2020)  <#>`_:

     Smets, P. S. M., ...
 (2020), title: Journal (number), pages; DOI: